-Game viewing on a Namibia safari is a unique and unusual experience; for a place that may seem lifeless, Namibia offers approximately 4000 species of plants, 650 bird species and 80 large mammal species.
+Game viewing on a Namibian safari is a unique and unusual experience.
+For a place that may seem lifeless, Namibia offers approximately 4000 species of plants, 650 bird species and 80 large mammal species.
 Species like the Hartmann's mountain zebra, the dune lark and Peringuey's adder occur nowhere else on the planet but here.

 Desert-adapted wildlife such as ostrich, springbok, gemsbok, elephant and wildebeest can be found as well as smaller animals like the bat-eared fox and aardwolf can be seen at night.